robbtraister/fusion/documentation/recipes/using-site-properties.md

 ## Using properties

-Now, we're able to use our runtime properties in a component by using the `getProperties` method provided to us by `fusion:properties`.
+Now, we're able to use our site properties in a component by using the `getProperties` method provided to us by `fusion:properties`.
 We just pass in the site name that we get from props like so:
 ```jsx
 /*  /components/features/my-group/my-component.jsx  */